moh53n/FitBridge/README.md

 # FitBridge
 --WIP--
-Simple script to sync Gadgetbridge exported data to Google Fit
+A simple script to sync Gadgetbridge exported data to Google Fit.
+Currently, only the Mi Band data is supported.

 ## Install and Usage

 This project is not recommended for normal users because it's not user friendly at all.
 I strongly suggest to only use this script if you know what you're doing.

+**You can install and run this script in Termux.**

 1. Go to the [Google API Console](https://console.cloud.google.com/flows/enableapi?apiid=fitness).
 2. Select a project, or create a new one.